Code-Institute-Submissions/CI-MS3-acronym-base/README.md

 12. Go to the "Deploy" tab, in the "Manual Deploy" section click the "Deploy Branch" button.
 13. In the "Automatic Deploys" section click the "Enable Automatic Deploys" button
 14. Your app has been deployed!

+## Credits

+I want to express my gratitude to:
+* Code Institute for providing studying materials and detailed walkthrough project lessons.
+* My work colleagues for support and understanding for taking time off work to complete this project.
+* "Student Care" team for friendliness and support, especially Neil and Aoife, this really brought my spirit up!

+### Testing

+Testing